ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	}
 }
 ```
-This works for all cases, including the empty container, as long as the container isn't larger than `std::numeric_limits<ptrdiff_t>::max()`.
+This works for all cases, including with an empty container, as long as the container isn't larger than `std::numeric_limits<ptrdiff_t>::max()`.

 With an unsigned loop counter we cannot do the same since the value cannot become negative.
+Decrementing from zero produces a larger value, not a smaller.
+The `index >= 0` condition is always true.
-It is easy to do this by accident, but luckily the error is quickly detected in testing since it produces an infinite loop and most likely a segmentation fault after the loop counter has wrapped around.
+It is a mistake that is easy to do by accident, but luckily the error is quickly detected in testing since it produces an infinite loop and most likely a segmentation fault after the loop counter has wrapped around.
 The classical accidentally infinite loop:
 ```cpp
 void work(Container& container)